Abenieph/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-this is about nested loop 0x04
+this is 0x04 more functions